binance/binance-spot-api-docs/web-socket-api.md

 }
 ```

-Send in an one-cancels the other (OCO) pair, where activation of one order immediately cancels the other.
+Send in an one-cancels-the-other (OCO) pair, where activation of one order immediately cancels the other.

 * An OCO has 2 orders called the **above order** and **below order**.
 * One of the orders must be a `LIMIT_MAKER/TAKE_PROFIT/TAKE_PROFIT_LIMIT` order and the other must be `STOP_LOSS` or `STOP_LOSS_LIMIT` order.